poponappi/golang-testing/README.md

 # golang-testing

-This repository is for my Go-language learing.
+This repository is for me to learn Go-language.